 9. ENTRY FEE:

-Entry fee for Divisional Qualifying events will be $70.00 which includes big bass.
-Entry Fee for Divisional Championships will be $140.00, which includes big bass.
-The entry fee for the National Championship is $170.00.
+Entry fee for Divisional Qualifying events will be $70.00, big bass is optional.
+Entry Fee for Divisional Championships will be $140.00, big bass is optional.
+The entry fee for the National Championship is $170.00, big bass is optional.

 10. LATE FEE: